MartinMartimeo/hallo/README.md

 Read the [introductory blog post](http://bergie.iki.fi/blog/hallo-editor/) for more information.

+This version is optimized for usage with bootstrap v3 and does not support the old layouting with font-awesome and jquery-ui themes.

 ## Using the editor

 You need jQuery, jQuery UI (1.10+), and [Rangy](https://code.google.com/p/rangy/) loaded.
 An easy way to do this is to use Google's JS service: